Dragon-Snake/AMDHwinfoReader/README.md

 ## Installation guide:
 First, isntall HWiNFO here: `https://www.hwinfo.com/download/` and download the 64 version, this will currently not work with 32 and portable version.
 Go to HWiNFOPerfMonInstaller.bat, click "Download raw file', then right click -> run as administrator, Requests and pywin32 should autoinstall.
+Ensure it is running as administrator.

+## Update guide:
+It should auto update as I update this repository.
+As the version increases, it should auto update for you.
+If not, rerun the `HWiNFOPerfMonInstaller.bat` file, as it has a built-in update function.
+Do the same to repair the install if it isn't functioning properlly.

 ## Usage:
 Should auto-start after install.
 Needs no further action after install.
 Any wallpaper using this should be "plug-and-play", already having preset keys for usage.